|Nutrition Facts (per serving)|

-- For the Bouquet Garni:
+- For the Bouquet Garni

-- 5 sprigs parsley
+- 5 sprigs fresh parsley

 - 5 whole black peppercorns

-- 3 sprigs thyme
+- 3 sprigs fresh thyme

-- 1 Bay leaf
+- 1 bay leaf

-- Put the chicken in a large stockpot or Dutch oven with the onion, carrot, and celery.
+Put the chicken in a large stockpot or Dutch oven with the onion, carrot, and celery.
 Add the cold water to the pot.

-- In a bouquet garni bag combine the parsley, peppercorns, thyme leaves, and bay leaf.
-Tie securely and add to the pot.
+In a bouquet garni bag, combine the parsley, peppercorns, thyme, and bay leaf.

 Reduce heat to low, partially cover the pot, and simmer for about 2 hours.
 Keep it at a simmer or gentle boil.
 If boiled, the stock will become cloudy.
-Note: The stock can also be cooked, uncovered, in a 200° F oven for about 6 hours.
-This is a good option if your burners won't cooperate with the low simmer.
-An induction burner is a good option as well.
+The stock should be slightly reduced and flavorful.

-Skim off fat or put in a gravy separator.
-Or refrigerate for several hours.
+Skim off fat or put in a fat separator.
+Alternatively, refrigerate the stock for a few hours.
 The fat will rise to the surface and harden, making it very easy to remove.
-Discard the fat and season the stock with salt, to taste.
+Discard the fat and season the stock with salt, if desired.

-- The stock may be boiled at this point if a more concentrated stock is desired.
+The stock may be boiled at this point if a more concentrated stock is desired.

-- Ladle the stock into 1 or 2-cup wide-mouth canning jars or freezer containers, leaving at least 1 inch of headspace.
+Ladle the stock into 1- or 2-cup wide-mouth canning jars or freezer containers, leaving at least 1 inch of headspace.